Seek Returns logo

 NBIS has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-AMX vs. NBIS: A comparison of their Payout Ratio against their respective Telecommunications Services and Internet Content & Information industry benchmarks.
+AMX vs. NBIS: A comparison of their Dividend Payout Ratio (TTM) against their respective Wireless Telecommunication Services and Software industry benchmarks.

 Dividend at a Glance